-Definition: The worst-case half peak-to-peak variation, in volts, of a uniform random process which is to be added by the EDA tool to the signal measured at the sampling latch of a receiver.
+Definition: The worst-case half peak-to-peak variation, in volts, of a bounded uniform random process which is to be added by the EDA tool to the signal measured at the sampling latch of a receiver.

-Usage Rules: If Rx_Dn is Usage Out, then the EDA tool shall use the value returned by Rx AMI_Init if Rx AMI_GetWave is not used.
-If Rx AMI_GetWave is used, then the EDA tool may apply the value returned by each AMI_GetWave call to the waveform returned by that call to AMI_GetWave, or use the average value of Rx_Dn returned by all calls to AMI_GetWave (after Ignore_Bits), or the value of Rx_Dn returned by the last call to AMI_GetWave.
+Usage Rules: If Rx_BoundedUniformNoise is Usage Out, then the EDA tool shall use the value returned by Rx AMI_Init if Rx AMI_GetWave is not used.
+If Rx AMI_GetWave is used, then the EDA tool may apply the value returned by each AMI_GetWave call to the waveform returned by that call to AMI_GetWave, or use the average value of Rx_BoundedUniformNoise returned by all calls to AMI_GetWave (after Ignore_Bits), or the value of Rx_BoundedUniformNoise returned by the last call to AMI_GetWave.

 Other Notes: The output voltage waveform is calculated as follows:

-Output_wave(t) = wave(t) + 2 * Rx_Dn * rand()
+Output_wave(t) = wave(t) + 2 * Rx_BoundedUniformNoise * rand()

 Where wave(t) is the waveform returned by Rx AMI_GetWave and rand() is a function that returns floating point numbers between -0.5 and +0.5 with white uniform distribution.